bibanon/android-development-codex/Devices/Other-Devices/HTC-HD2/HTC-HD2.md

 The HTC HD2 is truly the dream phone of the mobile world, and a testament to the golden age of HTC.
-Upon it's release in late 2009, it had a huge screen of unprecedented size (for it's time), half a gig of memory, and a 1 GHz Qualcomm Snapdragon processor.
+Upon it's release in late 2009, it had a huge screen of unprecedented size (for it's time), half a gig of memory, and the most powerful processor of it's time.
 What's there not to like?

 There was only one crippling flaw; it was stuck on the dated and later abandoned Windows Mobile 6.5, in a time where Windows Phone 7 was in the cards, iPhone was king and Android was quickly catching up.

-The story would have ended there, but as the most powerful phone in the market and firesales looming, developers quickly looked for ways to load different mobile operating systems to this superphone.
+The story would have ended there, but as the most powerful phone in the market and firesales looming, developers on XDA quickly looked for ways to load different mobile operating systems to this superphone.

-Eventually, they managed to stuff not just each of the newest versions of Android, but also Windows Phone 7, and even entire Linux operating systems.
+Eventually, the developers managed to stuff not just each of the newest versions of Android, but also Windows Phone 7, and even entire Linux operating systems.
 Each year, the phone just kept getting better and better, becoming the stuff of developer legend.

 As of this writing, even the venerable HD2 is beginning to feel a bit dated, but it's safe to say that it will still be loved for quite a while longer.